Cost of Studying in Germany 2026: Tuition Fees, Living Cost

 Cost of Studying in Germany - By University Type

 Studying across public universities in Germany is pretty big, however, the admission process is complex and only candidates with high grades have a high chance of acceptance.
-Indian students can also look at studying across private universities in Germany.
+Indian students can also look at studying at private universities in Germany.
 Private universities in Germany provide quality education at par with public universities.
 However, they charge a tuition fee for the same.
 While the courses at Public Universities are free.
-The cost of studying at private universities can range from 10,000 euros to 20,000 euros depending on the duration of the course and the type of programme.
-Read: Steps to Study in Germany for Free for International Students
+The cost of studying in Germany at private universities can range from 10,000 euros to 20,000 euros, depending on the duration of the course and the type of programme.

 University Type Cost of Studying in Germany